-In the 1990s, I visited a man who was eager to show me a wonderful home heating system he’d installed, but the experience left me realizing how easy it is for people to be fooled by others and fooled by themselves.
+Back in the early 1990s, I visited a man who was eager to show me a wonderful home heating system he’d installed, but the experience left me realizing how easy it is for people to be fooled by others and fooled by themselves.

 “It warms things up by radiating energy to people, not the building”, he explained to me.
 It was about -20°C (-4ºF) outside that day, and for whatever reason his system was not radiating much energy to me.
 This guy’s house was cold as a fridge.
 It was probably less than 10ºC or 50ºF in there, though he didn’t seem to notice.
 “The manufacturer says you’ve got to move around for this kind of radiant heat to have any effect on you,” he explained.
 “The more you move, the more radiant heat energy you attract,” he said, smiling as he paced back and forth in the living room, inviting me to do the same.
 “We’re hardly spending anything on heat this year and I’ve had all kinds of people come over to see how this thing works.”

 The snake oil industry is vibrant and vigorous in the 21st century, and it’s been given an especially strong new lease on life with our increasing interest in saving money on energy.
-While some of these products are completely legitimate, a surprising number are not.
+While some of these products are completely honest, a surprising number are not.
 And like all such swindles, today’s “green and efficient” schemes use the same tactics as such things always have.
-Present a few half-truths in the context of a technically complex situation, then pull the wool over people’s eyes just long enough to take their money.
+Present a few half-truths in the context of a technically complex situation, then pull the wool over people’s eyes with jargon and rhetoric just long enough to take their money.
 But this doesn’t have to happen to you.
 Knowledge is the way to protect yourself.
 Grasp the basic facts of physics that I’ll share with you here and you’ll never fall victim to a sneaky sales pitch that promises energy savings that can never happen.